Submit an abstract

 Selection: All submitted abstracts undergo a review process by the Programme Committee.
 Accepted abstracts are selected for oral poster presentation or e-poster gallery display.
 The Programme Committee reserves the right to accept or reject any submitted abstract and re-categorise any accepted abstract.
 The decision of the Programme Committee is final and irrevocable.

-The IDF Virtual Congress 2021 will accept late-breaking abstracts containing clinical or non-clinical results and data that emerge after the general abstract submission deadline of 31 July 2021.
+The IDF Virtual Congress 2021 will accept late-breaking abstracts containing clinical or non-clinical results and data that emerge after the general abstract submission deadline.

 Abstract authors will be informed of the outcome of the review of their submission by November 24, 2021.